siroj100/gover/README.md

 ###create new gover struct.
 The inputs are:
 - time.Duration as the timeout duration for the job
 - func(context.Context) (context.Context, error)
-###job is any function with input context.Context and output (context.Context, error).
+Job is any function with input context.Context and output (context.Context, error).
 Be careful at handling the context key and value since they are both interface{}.
 The purpose is to generalize all fuction, e.g.

 ```
 timeout := time.Second * 10